NFC Chip Reading

-DOT NFC is a mobile library (both for Android and iOS) that enables the reading of data from the RFID chip contained in the eMRTD with NFC-enabled smartphone.
+DOT NFC is a mobile library enabling the reading of data from the RFID chip contained in the eMRTD with an NFC-enabled smartphone.

 Electronic Machine Readable Travel Document - eMRTD

-The eMRTD contains a NFC-readable RFID chip.
-This chip stores data from the travel document data page and the mandatory biometric data of the holder: the photograph.
-The data is organized in data groups (DG1, DG2, SOD, etc.).
+The eMRTD contains an NFC-readable RFID chip.
+This chip stores data from the travel document data page and the biometric data of the holder: the photograph and possibly other.

-As the chip contains digitally signed data, a country issuing an eMRTD has to maintain a dedicated public key infrastructure (PKI).
+The data in the chip are digitally signed, and the country issuing an eMRTD maintains a dedicated public key infrastructure (PKI).
 The “Root” of this PKI is the Country Signing Certification Authority (CSCA).
 The document signer (DS) certificate, signed by the CSCA, proves the authenticity and integrity of the data on the chip and the link to the issuer.

 Specifications and standards of eMRTD can be found in ICAO document series Doc 9303 Machine Readable Travel Documents.